See index to all the chapters for Putting Out the Planetary Fire

 “Not in my backyard” or “NIMBY” sentiments are another major obstacle to renewable energy infrastructure.

 Under the new law, the local government review process is supposed to take only a year.
 Once a state determines the project is complete, the Siting Office will have 60 days to publish draft permit conditions.
 The public and municipality will then have 60 days to provide comments.
 Adjudicatory hearings, similar to evidentiary hearings, will be held if the public comments raise a “substantive and significant issue.”
-To respond to the concern that the state was overriding the historical commitment to local rule, it required the identification of “host community benefits,” such as discounts on utility bills.
+To respond to the concern that the state was overriding the historical commitment to local rule, the law requires the identification of “host community benefits,” such as discounts on utility bills.

 In June 2022, California passed a law to streamline the approval process for large renewable energy systems.